BFS Algorithm Common Patterns and Code Template

 Limitations of Bidirectional BFS

-You must know the endpoint to use bidirectional BFS for optimization.
+You must know where the target is to use bidirectional BFS.

-Let's use the lock combination problem as an example to see how a regular BFS algorithm can be optimized into a bidirectional BFS algorithm.
-Let's look at the code directly:
+Let's use the lock problem as an example to see how to upgrade BFS to bidirectional BFS.
+Here is the code:

 class Solution {